๐ŸŽทMusic History โ€“ Jazz

 Second Line Rhythm

-• New Orleans brass band tradition featuring syncopated, march-derived patterns played at funerals and parades
+• New Orleans brass band tradition featuring syncopated, march-derived patterns played at funerals and parades.
+The rhythm has a distinctive lilt that sits somewhere between a military march and a Caribbean dance beat.

-• Community participation built into the rhythm; the "second line" refers to dancers following the band, and the beat encourages their movement
+• Community participation is built into the rhythm.
+The "second line" refers to the crowd of dancers and revelers following behind the band in a parade, and the beat is designed to encourage their movement.
+This makes it one of jazz's most participatory rhythmic forms.

-• Jazz birthplace signature—this pattern encapsulates the blend of African rhythms, European brass bands, and blues that created jazz in New Orleans
+• Jazz birthplace signature.
+This pattern encapsulates the blend of African rhythms, European brass band instrumentation, and blues that created jazz in New Orleans.
+It's a living example of the cultural fusion that made jazz possible.

 Quick Reference Table